maherb4/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 "description": "List of known limitations related to the YAML configuration."
 }

-## Upgrade YAML configurations made with technical preview releases
+## Upgrade YAML configurations made with a Technical Preview release

 YAML configuration upgrade is supported in a fully automated way.
-However upgrade support to existing YAML configurations, created using technical preview releases, can be perform following these criteria:
+However, upgrade support to YAML configurations created using a technical preview release, can be performed following these criteria:

 * Technical preview releases can be upgraded with manual steps, as described in following sections.
-* Any YAML configuration created before [API Gateway Jan 21](/docs/apim_relnotes/20210130_apimgr_relnotes/) update cannot be upgraded.
+* Any YAML configuration created before [API Gateway March 21 update](/docs/apim_relnotes/20210330_apimgr_relnotes/) cannot be upgraded.
-* The service pack update (`update_apigw`) script does not support YAML configuration upgrade prior to [API Gateway May 21](/docs/apim_relnotes/20210530_apimgr_relnotes/#yaml-configuration-store-ga) update.
+* The service pack update (`update_apigw.sh`) script does not support YAML configuration upgrade prior to [API Gateway May 21 update](/docs/apim_relnotes/20210530_apimgr_relnotes/#yaml-configuration-store-ga).

-### Upgrade technical preview releases
+### Upgrade Technical Preview releases

-To upgrade configurations made with **Preview releases** since [API Gateway Jan 21](/docs/apim_relnotes/20210130_apimgr_relnotes/) (prior versions are not supported), perform the following steps:
+To upgrade configurations made with a [Technical Preview release](/docs/apim_relnotes/20210330_apimgr_relnotes/), perform the following steps:

 1. Change directory to your configuration root directory.
 2. Create a file named `_version.yaml` in the `META-INF` directory.